 In this tutorial, I will take you through Step by Step procedure to add user to sudoers on Ubuntu 18.04.
 In many cases you might have seen that a non-privileged user has been given sudo access to perform root actions.
 This is required in many Organization where some tasks cannot be performed without having root access.
 In those cases usually Linux Admin or System Admin provides sudo access to non privileged user to perform root operations as they cannot provide root user access.

-Add User to Sudoers
+How to Add User to Sudoers

 Also Read: How to Change Date/Time in RedHat/CentOS 7